nodejs/node/doc/api/repl.markdown

       callback(null, result);
     }

-On tab completion - `eval` will be called with `.scope` as an input string.
+On tab completion, `eval` will be called with `.scope` as an input string.
 It is expected to return an array of scope names to be used for the auto-completion.

 Multiple REPLs may be started against the same running instance of Node.js.
 Each